 This time I used the same The Sevens #2478 NFT but I changed the hashtags and used the same 2 hashtags that I used for the Shakespearean Townhouse, #NFT, and #nftcollectibles.
 I would call these hashtags when used with this tweet and NFT generic and definitive. #NFT is generic and #nftcollectibles is definitive, but it is not specific.

 31 impressions, 8 engagements, and 1 link click.

 14 impressions and 1 engagement.

 8 impressions, 4 engagements, and 1 link click.

 It means that of the 3 tests, the Shakespearean Townhouse NFT and its 2 hashtags produced the best results even though it was incorrect.

 When comparing The Sevens #2478, the test with the same hashtags as the Shakespearean Townhouse (#NFT and #nftcollectibles) that I defined as generic and definitive, got more engagements and link clicks and ultimately did better in my opinion because if you're trying to attract buyers you want more engagement and link clicks.

-Both the 1st and 3rd test tweets got the best results in our little test using the exact same hashtags.
+The 1st and 3rd test tweets got the best results in our little test using the same hashtags.
 Interesting right?